bizerfr/Incremental-reconstruction-of-water-tight-surface-from-unorganized-points/README.md

 SurfaceReconstruction.exe data/point_cloud.xyz
 ```

 The reconstructed result will be saved in a '.stl' file.
-Press 's' can save a screenshot image.
+Pressing 's' can save a screenshot image.